Mik477/Anki-Automation/2_max_25_Cards_per_Lecture.md

 **Objective:**
 Phase 2: Content Analysis & **Consolidated** Blueprint Generation.
-Your task is to analyze the provided lecture materials for **[Insert Course Name] - Lecture [Insert Lecture Number or Topic]** and create a high-yield, efficient "Anki Blueprint."
+Your task is to analyze the provided lecture materials for **[Insert Course Name] - Lecture [Insert Lecture Number or Topic]**, the conversation with the student about said material and lessons learned from that and create a high-yield, efficient "Anki Blueprint."

 **Provided Materials:**
-You are being given access to two files:
+You are being given access to the following files:
 1.  **Lecture Slides**

 ---